wjlei1990/ConvexOptimizer/README.md

 # ConvexOptimizer
-C++ implementation of numerical optimizer for convex function in parallel environment.
+C++ implementation of numerical optimizer for convex function in parallel environment(model is too big to hold one machine but distributed on parallel system).

 ** primitive version.
 Updates very soon...